Introduction

 The Mappy SDKs leverages the power of best in class technology, including ESRI using the ArcGIS Runtime SDKs as dependencies.

-This guide describes how to use the latest version of the Mappy SDK for iOS and Android for ski resorts.
+This Implementation Documentation describes how to use the latest version of the Mappy SDK for iOS and Android for ski resorts.
 Terms of Service for our developer tools, data analytics platform, and mapping services portal are found here.

 Register your App with Mappy

 Your app needs to be registered with Mappy to use the Mappy SDK in your app.
 For a quote, please email info@beMappy.io.
-Mappy will provide customers a Client Id and a secret key associated with your app.
-Make sure you store them securely.
+Mappy will provide customers an Id and Secret.
+Be sure to store them securely.

 Add Mappy SDK to your App